 At the moment, I’m kind of…just spending time in the studio and exploring the ways that my painting can evolve from my last exhibition.
 I think a little bit of time to myself...
 [My work] just [transforms] into a series – it’s usually how I work.

-DY: I know you’re very inspired by Egon Scheile, with his use of colors.
-And I think the colors stand out so much in your work.
+DY: I know you’re very inspired by Egon Scheile, with his use of colors. and I think the colors stand out so much in your work.
+The way [they] blend into one another, the way they just stand out from one another.
 I was curious if you had developed color theory and your use of colors in school or if it was purely after school and just being inspired by Egon.

 DY: Have you ever experienced creative blocks in your process?